One of the big mistakes I see CEOs and other senior-level executives make is not fully leveraging LinkedIn’s power.

 Create Meaningful Content

-Regular activity on LinkedIn will help you gain visibility and studies reveal posting twice weekly is beneficial to building engagement with your audience.
+Regular activity on LinkedIn will help you gain visibility, and studies reveal posting twice weekly is beneficial to building engagement with your audience.
 Text posts are limited to 1,300 characters (approximately 250 words).

 – Answer Frequently Asked Questions: Provide the answers to the questions your clients/colleagues ask you the most.